Skip to main content

 print(result.output)

-Boot Arguments
+Boot arguments

-Use the SSH_BOOT_ARGS constant for SSH-capable images:
+Use the SSH_BOOT_ARGS constant for any SSH-capable image:

 from smolvm.build import SSH_BOOT_ARGS